mstksg/inCode/copy/entries/auto-todo.md

 outputs all of the results as an `IntMap b` --- a bunch of `(Int, b)` pairs, each output with the address of the `Auto` that made it.

-For example, `IntMap.singleton 5 True` would send `True` to the `Auto` stored at `5`.
+For example, `IM.singleton 5 True` would send `True` to the `Auto` stored at `5`.
 It'll then output something that includes `(5, "received True!")` --- the output of the `Auto` at slot 5.

 Whenever an `Interval` turns "off" (is `Nothing`), it is removed from the collection.
-In this way we can have `Auto`s "turn themselves off".
+In this way we can have `Auto`s "remove themselves".

 It also takes as input a blip stream of `[k]`s.
 We use each emitted `k` to "initialize a new `Interval`" and throw it into the collection, creating a new